identity-com/gateway-demo/README.md

 * Executing a transfer of SOL through a program that checks for the existence of the gateway token

 ## Live Demo
-A live demo can be accessed at [http://demo.identity.com/protected-transfer/](http://demo.identity.com/protected-transfer/).
+A live demo can be accessed at [https://demo.identity.com/protected-transfer/index.html](https://demo.identity.com/protected-transfer/index.html).

 ## Run the demo locally
+The source code for the project is hosted on Github [here](https://github.com/identity-com/gateway-demo).
 The following command will bundle the frontend and launch an express server serving both the static frontend content and the backend web service.
 ```bash